 This morning, Bob stayed home as his boss informed him about a potential hazard at the factory that was identified through some sensor on a pipe.
 Unfortunately, the exact nature and location of the hazard on the pipe are not known.
 So, Bob decides to remotely inspect the factory before his boss and local public authorities arrive to check.

-He puts on his head-mounted display on which a cockpit environment is displayed from the metaverse server: a virtual control panel appears in front of him.
+He puts on his head-mounted display on which a cockpit environment is displayed from the mobile metaverse server: a virtual control panel appears in front of him.
 He can see his hands and the control panel in the cockpit.
-Bob’s application is connected to the metaverse server which enables him to use the service.
+Bob’s application is connected to the mobile metaverse server which enables him to use the service.

-Bob can tell the metaverse server to configure which surrounding information from the digital twin he wants to monitor.
+Bob can tell the mobile metaverse server to configure which surrounding information from the digital twin he wants to monitor.
 He decides to focus on the 3D representation of the pipe and get real-time sensor information from it, as well as live data from the ambient temperature and gas sensors.
-The metaverse server displays additional predicted data that temperature is growing, gas concentration is increasing, and that there is a high risk of explosion in less than 10min if this continues.
-This surrounding information is incrusted in the cockpit, but he can anchor it in his FOV.
+The mobile metaverse media displays additional predicted data that temperature is growing, gas concentration is increasing, and that there is a high risk of explosion in less than 10min if this continues.
+This surrounding information is integrated with other display elements in the cockpit, but he can anchor it in his FOV.

 While driving along the seaport by remotely controlling the lifting device via its digital twin in the metaverse server, Bob can also see the (hidden) content of other pipes.